-The highly anticipated Ruckman Reference Bible (hereafter RRB) was published in November of 2009.
+The Ruckman Reference Bible (hereafter RRB), highly anticipated among Ruckmanites, was published in November of 2009.
 The introduction to the RBB itself states that "It has been a long time coming and long awaited by many Bible believers."
 Ruckman had arrogantly promised that:

 The work will have in it a minimum of 8000 “facts” not found in any four other reference Bibles.
 Four study Bibles might have 1/10th of the information.
 (Ruckman, Peter.
 "The Ruckman Reference Bible" Bible Believers' Bulletin.
 December 2009, p.
 2)

 The first thing we noticed about the RRB was that the layout of the notes and references is similar to the Scofield Bible, except that it included 118 appendices in the back, making it a much thicker volume.
 It has the dedication to King James as in the original 1611, but considering that is included, it noticeably lacks The Translators to the Readers preface, probably because several statements therein by the KJV translators are contrary to Ruckmanism.

 We will begin our critique backwards by going through the appendices first, followed by the notes in the body of the text.
 The fact that an appendix was skipped does not mean that the contents were found to be Biblical.
 We are simply jotting down some observations regarding what stood out to us the most during our first reading of the RRB.